sci4ga/georgia-insights/README.md

 │   └── raw            <- The original, immutable data dump (Sci4GA-sourced data).

+├── Insights         <- Data-focused Georgia narratives with accompanying Jupyter notebooks or PowerBI files.

-├── references         <- Data dictionaries, manuals, and all other explanatory materials.
+├── References         <- Data dictionaries, manuals, and all other explanatory materials.

 ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
 │                         generated with `pip freeze > requirements.txt`

 ├── setup<nolink>.py           <- Make this project pip installable with `pip install -e`

+## Contributing

+If you would like to tell a story about Georgia using data, please create a pull request including all required data sources and include a directory under 'Insights' that includes the narrative and supporting Jupyter notebook or Power BI file.
+Please follow the following guidance...

+### Data Sources
+coming soon...

+### Jupyter notebooks
+coming soon...

+### Power BI
+coming soon....

+### Narratives

+coming soon...